artistryware/Firmware-Public/awi-quizshow/README.md

 #### UE102A Outputs

-**Note** All indicators should be LED and less than 200mA each.
+**Note** All indicators should be less than 200mA each.
 A separate ground needs to be run to the UE102A two position connector.

 Indicators include button LEDs and, for the front indicators, we used LED truck running lights.
-These are connected to the UE102A 12 position screw terminal connector as follows:
+Indicator outputs are connected to the UE102A 12 position screw terminal connector as follows:

 | Button | 1 | 2 | 3 | 4 | 5 | 6 |
 | ------ | - | - | - | - | - | - |